-- 4.1.1 USDOT number, if applicable. - 4.1.2 Name of carrier or individual performing the move. - 4.1.3 The name of company or individual paying for the permit. - 4.1.4 A contact name to answer questions about the requested move. - 4.1.5 The mailing address for billing purposes or assigned account number for those with monthly billing statements. - 4.1.6 The telephone number of the contact person and at the billing location if different. - 4.1.7 The fax number or email address at the location the permit is to be sent to. - 4.1.8 The tractor or transport vehicle and/or trailer license numbers or equipment serial number, if being roaded on its own axles. - 4.1.9 The date requested to move. - 4.1.10 A complete description of the equipment or load including make and model with attachments such as blade, boom, bucket, counterweights, forks, outriggers, ripper, etc. Loads such as beams, logs, pipe, trusses, etc. should always include length or size, number, material type or other terms to more clearly describe what is being moved.
-Mixed loads such as building supplies or construction materials must also clearly indicate what is overdimensional and the manner in which it is loaded in order to verify whether or not it is a non-divisible load and can be permitted. - 4.1.11 The origin (starting point) and destination of move. - 4.1.12 The route of the move is required on all overweight permits and all moves over 14 feet (14') in width, or over 16'6' in height, or over 150' in length. - 4.1.13 The overall width at the widest point including eaves on buildings. - 4.1.14 The overall length of the configuration, including overhangs. - 4.1.15 The overall length and type of the semi-trailer or trailer. - 4.1.16 The length of any front or rear overhangs beyond legal dimensions. - 4.1.17 The overall height at the highest point when on the road.
+- 4.1.1 USDOT number, if applicable. - 4.1.2 Name of carrier or individual performing the move. - 4.1.3 The name of company or individual paying for the permit. - 4.1.4 A contact name to answer questions about the requested move. - 4.1.5 The mailing address for billing purposes or assigned account number for those with monthly billing statements. - 4.1.6 The telephone number of the contact person and the billing contact telephone number if different. - 4.1.7 The fax number or email address that the permit is to be sent to. - 4.1.8 The tractor or transport vehicle and/or trailer license numbers or equipment serial number, if being roaded on its own axles. - 4.1.9 The date requested to move. - 4.1.10 A complete description of the equipment or load including make and model with attachments such as blade, boom, bucket, counterweights, forks, outriggers, ripper, etc. Loads such as beams, logs, pipe, trusses, etc. should always include length or size, number, material type or other terms to more clearly describe what is being moved.
+Mixed loads such as building supplies or

+- construction materials must also clearly indicate what is over-dimensional and the manner in which it is loaded in order to verify whether or not it is a non-divisible load and can be permitted. - 4.1.11 The origin and destination of the move. - 4.1.12 The route of the move is required on all overweight permits and all moves over 14 feet in width, over 16 feet 6 inches in height, or over 150 feet in length. - 4.1.13 The overall width at the widest point including eaves on buildings. - 4.1.14 The overall length of the configuration, including overhangs. - 4.1.15 The overall length and type of the semi-trailer or trailer. - 4.1.16 The length of any front or rear overhangs beyond legal dimensions. - 4.1.17 The overall height at the highest point when on the road.